redis/docs/content/develop/interact/search-and-query/advanced-concepts/vectors.md

 # Convert vector to bytes
 vector_bytes = vector.tobytes()

-# Use redis client to store the vector bytes and metadata under a specified key
+# Use redis client to store the vector bytes and metadata at a specified key
 redis_client.hset('docs:01', mapping = {"vector": vector_bytes, "foo": "bar"})
 ```

 {{% alert title="Tip" color="warning" %}}
-Note that the vector blob size must match the vector field dimension and float type specified in the schema, otherwise the indexing will fail.
+Note that the vector blob size must match the vector field's dimension and float type specified in the index's schema; otherwise indexing will fail.
 {{% /alert  %}}

 ### JSON
-Store or update vectors and any metadata in [JSON]({{< baseurl >}}/develop/data-types/json/) with the [`JSON.SET`]({{< baseurl >}}/commands/json.set/) command.
+You can store or update vectors and any associated metadata in [JSON]({{< baseurl >}}/develop/data-types/json/) using the [`JSON.SET`]({{< baseurl >}}/commands/json.set/) command.

-Unlike in hashes, vectors are stored in JSON documents as arrays (not as bytes).
+To store vectors in Redis as JSON, you store the vector as a JSON array of floats.
+Note that this differs from vector storage in Redis hashes, which are instead stored as raw bytes.

 **Example**
 ```